2025 Performance Program Guidelines

 - Be a publicly supported non-profit or fiscally sponsored organization

-- Have a minimum of two years of programmatic activity prior to the time of application (except for special projects of extraordinary significance; please contact the Grants Manager for approval)
+- Have a minimum of two years of programmatic activity prior to the time of application (except for special projects of extraordinary significance; please contact our Grants Team for approval)

 Eligible organizations include: